FabricMC/fabric-docs/contributing.md

 ### Developer Pages {#develop}

-On the other hand, the pages for developers are under `/develop`.
+Pages for developers are under `/develop`.
 These have a greater scope: some are guides, and some are references.
 Relevant paths:

 - `.vitepress/sidebars/develop.ts`: the common sidebar for developer pages
 - `sidebar_translations.json`, keys prefixed with `develop.`: titles of the pages as seen in the sidebar